Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 That got a snort. *“My* embarrassin' adventures?
 ‘Horse, you overtook me on *that* inside two months you absolute roaster...”

-“Oh I dunno, that four-way with the twins springs to mind---”
+“Oh I dunno, that four-way with the twins springs to mind - ”

 “I’m no’ fuckin’ embarrassed o’ that one!”